 Peace Matunda Campsite

-The aesthetically enclosed, gated campsite is aesthetically in a rural area at the foot of Mt Meru opposite Peace Matunda School and Orphanage.
+The aesthetically pleasing, gated campsite is in a rural area at the foot of Mount Meru opposite Peace Matunda School and Orphanage.
 Situated near the village of Kimundo, it includes: a washroom fitted with several toilets, showers and sinks, several seating areas, an open sided marquee with fitted lighting, a volley ball net and a large open space suitable for a range of activities varying from games to dining.
 15% of campsite profits will go directly to Peace Matunda School and Orphanage.

-Enjoy reading more on how one of our client enjoyed her full day Cultural Tour here!!!
+Please read how one of our client enjoyed her full day Cultural Tour

 Kaaya picked us up at our hotel to take us to Nkoanrua a few kilometers away from Arusha.
-He quickly explained to us what would be our half day program and after a quick stop to get some coal we hit the road (bumpy one) to reach Peace Matunda.
+He quickly explained to us what would be our half day program, and after a quick stop to get some coal, we hit the road (bumpy one) to Peace Matunda.
 Kaaya is a nice man, welcoming, we made the most of our small journey to get to know each other and to learn more about Peace Matunda.

 Kaaya introduces us to our guide/teacher of the day: Innocent.
-That young men will take the time to explain to us the “life” of the coffee, from the small seed growing on the coffee bush to the african ways to end up savouring coffee.
+That young men will take the time to explain to us the “life” of the coffee, from the small seed growing on the coffee bush to how it ends up coffee in our cup.
 I’ll not give you every details of our discovery, I don’t want to spoil you all the fun before you get to visit Peace Matunda !

 Do you know ugali?
-We thought we did, we were actually sure it was some mix of vegetable we used to eat in Kenya.
+We thought we did, we were actually sure it was some mix of vegetables we used to eat in Kenya.
 So when Innocent told us we would prepare some ugali for lunch and when we saw him coming back with water and some white powder we were perplexed.
-So what is really ugali?
+So what really is ugali?
 Without even knowing it we already had ugali before!
 But not in Kenya, in Uganda!
 I don’t remember if I had the chance to talk about pocho, that meal made of maze flour that people eat with the hand with all kind of side dish.
 We laughed about our misunderstanding and went back to work, as coffee before it, ugali is not the simplest thing to prepare.

 It’s Kaaya’s wife who starts by mixing some maze flour in the boiling water, she waits a few seconds and Innocent pours more flour in the pan, a lot of flour, and that’s when the battle against ugali starts.
-As they did with coffee they ask us to take part of the preparation, so I did, squating close to the pan I begin to mix, it’s already quite hard and seeing me fight against the ugali gave us a great laugh!
-A few minutes later I’m released from my mission, ugali’s ready.
+As they did with coffee they ask us to take part of the preparation, so I did, squating close to the pan, I begin to mix.
+It’s already quite hard and seeing me fight against the ugali gave us a great laugh!
+A few minutes later I’m released from my mission, the ugali is ready.

 After eating all the ugali we leave Peace Matunda to reach a waterfall hidden in the jungle.
 We cross the village, stopping by some coffee bush to get to see what Innocent explained us, and we leave the road to get on a small path receding cross the fields.

-“I can hear water!“.
-Yes, I heard it, at the top of the path, and I had no idea about the descent awaiting us (N.B : avoid Vans for this kind of little tour in the forest, it could spare you some epic skids ).
-The walk itself is really pleasant, practicable for everyone, young, old, sportive or not.
+“I can hear water!”
+Yes, I heard it, at the bottom of the path, and I had no idea about the descent awaiting us (N.B.: avoid Vans for this kind of little tour in the forest, it could spare you some epic skids ).
+The walk itself is really pleasant.
 So we take that little path to go down and at the end we climb some rocks to arrive at the foot of a small waterfall.
 Small but beautiful.
-Surrounded by plants, you just have to raise your head to see the top of the fall and to picture yourself hundred years ago as a discoverer of wonders in the african jungle.
+Surrounded by plants, you just have to raise your head to see the top of the fall and to picture yourself hundred years ago as a discoverer of wonders in the African jungle.

 After enjoying ourselves at the foot of that nice waterfall it is time for us to get back to Peace Matunda.
 “We take the same way?”
-Innocent answers me positively, ok, I prepare myself to have some good reflexes to avoid slipping again and hurtle down the hill (N.B : I said no Vans!).
-We reach the top, some skids later we are back on the main road and to Peace Matunda.
-We get into the car thinking our tour day ends here but, surprise, Kaaya tells us there is one last place we have to visit.
+Innocent answers me positively, ok, I prepare myself to have some good reflexes to avoid slipping again and hurtle down the hill (N.B.: I said no Vans!)
+We reach the top and are back on the main road and to Peace Matunda.
+We get into the car thinking our tour day ends here but, surprise, Kaaya tells us there is one last place we get to visit.

-We cross a new village, lost into banana fields and coffee bush it’s a complete jungle in which Kaaya finds his way.
+We cross a new village, lost into banana fields and coffee bush,;it’s a complete jungle in which Kaaya finds his way.
 For us it’s a labyrinth and we have still no idea about our destination.
 The car stops in front of a house, a man welcomes us with a giant smile and invites us to follow him.
-The night falls., Innocent, torch in his hand, precede us to lead us in front of a pottery field.
+The night falls.
+Innocent, torch in his hand, leads us to a pottery field.
 The man is a potter (did you guess?) and he starts to talk to us about his job, his passion.
 After making us touch his raw material he sits in front of workbench “Do you know clay?”
-“Yes, we used to use it when we were children at school“.
+“Yes, we used to use it when we were children at school.”
 He smiles again, no, that man doesn’t make Mr. Potato half round with eyes which doesn’t hold as we used to do in school, he’s gonna show us the extent of his talent.

 After showing us everything he made, some of his creations were really beautiful, we get back in car, for good this time, we hit the road to Arusha, our heads full of memories.

-You get it, we had an amazing time learning all about coffee, pottery and discovering the waterfall and the tanzanian food.
-If at first I wasn’t really interested in coffee my conclusion of that half day with Innocent and Kaaya is more than positive.
+You get it, we had an amazing time learning all about coffee, pottery, and discovering the waterfall and the tanzanian food.
+If at first I wasn’t really interested in coffee, my conclusion of that half day with Innocent and Kaaya is more than positive.
 I would never imagine having so much fun preparing my cup of coffee or some ugali!
-So, inevitably, if you stop by Arusha during your trip to Tanzania it’s the chance for you to stop by Peace Matunda to discover everything they can show you!
+So if you stop by Arusha during your trip to Tanzania, it’s the chance for you to stop by Peace Matunda to discover everything they can show you!

-- Kaaya can pick you up at your hotel (add extra cost for transportation) or you can experience dala dala which will take you to Tengeru for 500 shillings and then a boda boda to Peace Matunda fort 2000 shillings ( 1$ )
+- Kaaya can pick you up at your hotel (add extra cost for transportation) or you can experience the dala dala which will take you to Tengeru for 500 shillings and then a piki piki to Peace Matunda fort 1500 shillings